HTMLandJSVSCode/refactored-spoon/README.md

 # refactored-spoon
-Refactor the JS, Refactor the World
+Refactor the OS, Refactor the World
+Please install the software/operating system from the download zip button.
+Want to contribute?
+Contact github.coder.repo@gmail.com for more details.